Contextual Linear Optimization with Partial Feedback: Contextual Linear Optimization with Bandit Feedback

+The primary setting of our paper is the \emph{bandit-feedback} setting, where for each data point $i$, the decision-maker can only observe the total cost $C_i=Z_i\tr Y_i$ for the specific decision $Z_i$ but not the coefficient vector $Y_i$.
+In other words, the decision-maker can only observe the cost for a chosen decision but not the counterfactual cost of any alternative decision, much like in bandit problems \citep{lattimore2020bandit}.
+In the stochastic shortest path example, this is equivalent to knowing only the total travel time for the specific path that was taken.

-We now formally define the data generating process in the bandit feedback setting.
-Assume we have \edit{an offline dataset consisting of} $n$ data points $\D = \braces{\prns{X_1, Z_1, C_1}, \dots, \prns{X_n, Z_n, C_n}}$ that are independent draws from a distribution $P$ on $(X,Z,C)$ generated in the following way.
+Formally, assume we have \edit{an offline dataset consisting of} $n$ data points $\D_B = \braces{\prns{X_1, Z_1, C_1}, \dots, \prns{X_n, Z_n, C_n}}$ that are independent draws from a distribution on $(X,Z,C)$ generated in the following way.
 We first draw $(X, Z, Y)$ where the $(X,Y)$ distribution is as in the full feedback setting \edit{and $Z$ is generated according to some historical decision policies for data collection}.
 Then we set $C=Z\tr Y$ and omit the full $Y$.
-Below we impose some basic assumptions on the generating process of the historical decision $Z$.